BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/Draft/SAMM-1.5.1.md

 ##### ASSESSMENT
 * Do projects specify security testing based on defined security requirements?
-* Is penetration testing performed on high risk projects prior to release?
+* Is penetration testing performed on high-risk projects prior to release?
 * Are stakeholders aware of the security test status prior to release?

 ##### RESULTS